 From time to time, the President shall appoint Committees to carry out Association projects.
 Any Regular member of the Association may serve on such a Committee; however, a majority of each Committee’s members and all Committee chairpersons shall be members of the Board of Directors.
 Each such Committee shall keep the President and the Board informed on the progress of its work and shall present appropriate reports to the Board as required.

-Article VIII LOCAL CHAPTERS
+Article VIII LOCAL CHAPTERS AND AFFINITY GROUPS

-Local Chapters of the Association may be established in accordance with procedures adopted by the Board of Directors.
+Local Chapters and Affinity Groups of the Association may be established in accordance with procedures adopted by the Board of Directors and the Chapter or Affinity Group Guidelines approved by the Board of Directors.

 Article IX AMENDMENTS

-Proposed revisions or amendments to these By-Laws require approval by the Executive Committee, the Board of Directors and a two-thirds (2/3) vote of those present at a Regular or Special meeting of the Membership; provided, however, that notice of any such proposed revisions or amendments has been sent to each member at least ten (10) days prior to said membership meeting.
+Proposed revisions or amendments to these By-Laws require approval by the Executive Committee, the Board of Directors and a two-thirds (2/3) vote of those present at a Regular or Special meeting of the Membership; provided, however, that notice of any such proposed revisions or amendments has been sent to each Board member at least ten (10) days prior to said membership meeting.

 * * * * * * * * *